 - XYO (XYO) – XYO powers a decentralized network of devices.

-- Zcash (ZEC) – Zcash is a privacy coin that was developed by cryptographers to address privacy concerns on the Bitcoin network.
+- Zcash (ZEC) – Zcash is a privacy coin developed by cryptographers to address privacy concerns on the Bitcoin network.

-Given the volatility of the crypto market, it is difficult to say which are truly the best cryptocurrencies to invest in.
-However, the one method that most experts would agree on is to consider the market cap.
+Now that we have reviewed a list of cryptocurrencies in general, which ones are the most popular?
+Private investigators may receive requests to investigate cases involving one or more of the above list.
+However, most requests will likely involve the more popular coins/tokens, as they have the most money.
+However, given the crypto market volatility, it is difficult to say which are truly the best cryptocurrencies to invest in.
+The one method that most experts would agree on is to consider the market cap.
 The following list is based on the market capitalization at the time of this writing.

 - Bitcoin (BTC) – $1.7 trillion